-SU LINDSEY: A vet tech by profession, Su has been training and competing for many years in field work, Obedience, and Rally as well as conformation.
+SU LINDSEY: Now a retired vet tech, Su has been training and competing for many years in field work, Obedience, and Rally as well as conformation.
 She also used to breed Bulldogs as well as show them in breed and Obedience.
 She now has Spinone Italianos.

 KATHY SEIDER: Kathy has also been training for many years.
 Though she started out in Obedience she now is a breeder of Labrador Retrievers and brings very important insight to people training their dogs.